 Ray - I agree that the third-party solutions are better in terms of reliability, but I'm not sure that we have the budget to support individual newsletters in the way that might be required if the 2000 subscriber/12000 email free Mailchimp limit were exceeded.
 It seems to me that a better long-term solution is to look into an external email service for all Commons emails - something like Mandrill - so that newsletters like this would just automatically work.

-#5 Updated by Gina Cherry almost 4 years ago
+#5 Updated by Gina Cherry about 4 years ago

 Thanks Ray and Boone.
 Our email list is currently on CUNY's listserv, which is cumbersome to use and lacks some of the features we would like.
 We had considered MailChimp, but would almost certainly exceed the limit for free accounts at least some of the time.
 We will give Newsletters a try with the settings you recommend, but probably not until the fall since our programming for this semester is winding down.